 Cancellation Policy: You may cancel your reservation three or more full days before your reservation date and receive a refund.
 The $6 reservation fee is non-refundable.

 Change Policy: You may make changes to your permit itinerary, if space is available, up until the day before your reservation date.
 Your start date cannot be changed without cancelling your permit and starting over.
-Once your permit has been issued, you cannot make changes to the permit unless approved by a ranger at the Wilderness Information Center or permitting office.
+Once your permit has been issued, you cannot make changes to the permit unless approved by a ranger.

 You cannot make changes to your itinerary during the Early-Access Period, you must wait until the General On-Sale opens.
 If you cancel your reservation during the Early-Access Period, you cannot create a new one.